taliaqaiser1/tswd-portfolio/final-project-part-two.md

 |   Add transitions                                       |  I will be adding more filler slides and sections to make the story easy to follow                                                                               |
 |                                          |                                                                                 |

+**Critiquing myself:
+**
-> Personally I think, I need to build a theme, work more on the visuals on flourish and  tableau.
+I need to build a theme, and work more on the visuals on flourish and  tableau.
 I have the data but I need to show it in a better way.
 Further, I should be addressing the gaps in my research and the problem.
-For this I have placed placeholder text sections in the Shorthand template so that I can come back to it and work on it further.
+For this, I have placed placeholder text sections in the Shorthand template so that I can come back to it and work on it further.

 # Moodboard